 The chairpersons of the Standing Committees are allowed to apply for an annual budget to the Presidium.
 The budgets have to be handed in by 15 December for the following fiscal year.
 The Presidium decides on budgets for the Standing Committees not later than 31 January of the running fiscal year.

 1. Research Committee

-The task of the Research Committee is to coordinate the research activities of the WFNR such as the organisation of multi-centre studies.
+The task of the Research Committee is to coordinate the research activities of the WFNR.
 The Research Committee Chairman is appointed by the Presidium.
-The Committee is comprised of up to five persons who also are appointed by the Presidium after nomination by the Federation Council.
+The Committee is comprised of up to ten persons who also are appointed by the Presidium after nomination by the Federation Council and/or the Research Committee Chairperson.
 The Research Committee stays in office for at least the time between two world congresses.